synthicyde/ikes-nest/README.md

 I am working on adding greater customizability and some Javascript functionality to automate platform tasks.

 ## Version notes
+### 0.3.2.2
+- Moved the password setting into the pop-up for more streamlined usability
+- Deleted unused files

 ### 0.3.1.0
 - Added alerts for when the link and password is saved